How to Differentiate Between Back Pain and Hip Pain?

 - Hip joint: A ball-and-socket joint consisting of the femoral head and acetabulum.

-- Nerve structures: The sciatic nerve runs close to the hip joint and can cause complaints.
+- Neural structures: The sciatic nerve runs close to the hip joint and can cause discomfort.

 Since both regions are closely connected, pain can occur or radiate in both the back and the hip.